The Weakest Tamer Began a Journey to Pick Up Trash

-The Weakest Tamer Began a Journey to Pick Up Trash (最弱テイマーはゴミ拾いの旅を始めました。, Saijaku Teimā wa Gomihiroi no Tabi o Hajimemashita) aka Saijaku Tamer or Weakest Tamer for short, is a Japanese light novel series written by Honobonoru500 and illustrated by Nama.
+The Weakest Tamer Began a Journey to Pick Up Trash (最弱テイマーはゴミ拾いの旅を始めました。, Saijaku Teimā wa Gomihiroi no Tabi o Hajimemashita), also known as Saijaku Tamer or Weakest Tamer for short, is a Japanese light novel series written by Honobonoru500 and illustrated by Nama.
 It began serialization as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō in August 2018.
 It was later acquired by TO Books, who began publishing it as a light novel in November 2019.
-It has been collected in fourteen volumes as of June 2025.
+It has been collected in seventeen volumes as of July 2026.
 A manga adaptation illustrated by Tou Fukino began serialization in TO Books' Comic Corona website in February 2020.
-The manga has been collected in seven volumes as of January 2025.
+The manga has been collected in eight volumes as of December 2025.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation by Studio Massket aired from January to March 2024.
+A second season has been announced.

 Premise

 Ivy is a girl from a previous life that was cut short who is reborn in another world, where people hold multiple skills and are ranked with stars; however, she only has the no star Tamer skill.
 She is hated and abused by her once loving family and shunned by the people of her hometown because of it, forcing Ivy to live in the forest after fleeing her now abusive home; however, the local fortune teller takes pity on Ivy, educating and supplying her.
 After the fortune teller passes away years later, Ivy leaves the area and finds a weak, dying slime; she tames it, naming her new familiar Sora.

 As the story progresses, it is revealed the current headman of Ivy's village is shortsighted; enforcing the bigotry that drove Ivy off and ignoring the advice of the fortune teller, leading the village into decline.
 He brands any villagers who desert as criminals and tries desperately to maintain his reputation, which slowly takes a toll on his sanity.